News powered by Bitcoinist.net

 Dr. Oberoi is not new to cyber crime, previously working as the inspector-general of police with India’s Central Bureau of Investigation (CBI).
 He headed the cyber crime cell, technical and forensic zone, and international police co-operation unit at the CBI.
 Dr. Oberoi comes from the 1992 batch of the Indian Police Service (IPS), and holds Ph.D. in cyber crime from the Indian Institute of Technology (IIT), Delhi.

 According to Dr. Oberoi, the IGCI’s cryptocurrency will be used in a specially-designed training simulation that creates scenarios of cryptocurrency misuse.
-Dr. Oberoi’s philosophy is that the best way to learn is by doing; teaching law enforcement personnel about cryptocurrencies with lectures and PowerPoints will not be as beneficial as hands on experience with a digital currency.
+Dr. Oberoi’s online trading philosophy is that the best way to learn is by doing; teaching law enforcement personnel about cryptocurrencies with lectures and PowerPoints will not be as beneficial as hands on experience with a digital currency.

 IGCI Report Says Virtual Currencies are Vulnerable

 In an earlier report, Interpol cyber threat researchers found that the blockchain is vulnerable to having malware and illegal data embedded in transactions.
 In some cryptocurrencies, there is an open space on the blockchain where data can be stored, referenced, or hosted within encrypted transactions.
 This report was released at the Black Hat Asia 2015 event in Singapore.
 The report’s findings have been supported by Kaspersky Labs.
+It would be safe to use the best trading platforms where your privacy is not compromised.

 IGCI Executive Director Noboru Nakatani said,